How to Manage Work Overload as an Independent Contractor

 For example, if you blocked two hours to work on a project for Client A, but can’t proceed without revisions that haven’t arrived yet, you should be able to seamlessly switch out this block of work for the two hours you’ve scheduled for Client B tomorrow.

-3. Don’t Give in To Scope Creep
+3. Beware of Scope Creep

 Under normal circumstances, scope creep—which occurs when a client attempts to expand a project beyond initial agreed-upon parameters—is generally a mild annoyance that you can work through.
 However, when you’re overbooked with too many clients, scope creep can result in a destructive chain effect.